 They may be ineffective at providing direction for the team to follow.
 They might not have a clear vision of what success looks like.
 Or they could be bad leaders because they are bad people that show no signs of remorse when it comes to hurting others.

 No matter what type of lousy leader you are, there are some characteristics that all bad leaders share: lack of respect for others; poor communication skills; carelessness with deadlines and schedules; excessive need for control over everything (even things they don’t need to control); inability or unwillingness to listen; unwillingness to accept help from subordinates; unreasonable expectations (either too high or too low).

 There are bad leaders today, too.
 Some examples include CEOs like Martin Shkreli and Elizabeth Holmes.
 They have been called “frauds” for their bad leadership that provides false promises and bad decision-making (Shkreli raised the price of a lifesaving cancer drug by 5000% while Holmes knowingly kept bad blood testing results concealed).

 - Another example is the former CEO of Uber, Travis Kalanick, who was known for his bad leadership that made many employees unhappy.

 - Employees at Uber reported bad work-life balance and a toxic working environment as well as bad management from Mr. Kalanick himself (he verbally attacked an employee over email after he was told that his employment would be terminated).

 - He was also accused of bad decision-making and leadership, which ultimately led to his resignation from Uber last year.

 But bad leaders aren’t just limited to the past or big business – they can exist anywhere!

-- Suppose you’re managing a small company with many employees yet (like an early-stage startup).
-In that case, bad leadership can be especially dangerous because there is less room for mistakes and bad management.
+Suppose you’re managing a small company with many employees yet (like an early-stage startup).
+In that case, destructive leadership can be especially dangerous because there is less room for mistakes and bad management.